-b Prioritise the selection of traditional materials from sustainable, low-carbon sources.

-- c Introduce Sustainable Urban Drainage Systems in line with the SDNPA Sustainable Drainage - d Select native plant species for planting in public spaces which are resilient to changing weather conditions, encourage biodiversity of flora and fauna and appropriate to the character of historic open spaces.
+- b Prioritise the selection of traditional materials from sustainable, low-carbon sources. - c Introduce Sustainable Urban Drainage Systems in line with the SDNPA Sustainable Drainage guidance in the Design Guide (C.9.3), which can reduce the risk of flooding and pollution, in a manner that does not impact the special character and appearance of the Conservation Area. - d Select native plant species for planting in public spaces which are resilient to changing weather conditions, encourage biodiversity of flora and fauna and appropriate to the character of historic open spaces.